-CFR 982.402(d)(2) • Families may sele their voucher. ect larger units than listed on
+CFR 982.402(d)(2) • Families may sele their voucher. • Families may select larger units than listed on their voucher.

-CFR 982.402(d)(1) voucher if the uni ect smaller units than listed on their ts selected have at least one bedroom room for each two persons in
+CFR 982.402(d)(1) voucher if the unit voucher if the units selected have at least one bedroom or living/sleeping room for each two persons in

-CFR 982.517(d) • NOTE: The PHA must use the lower of the allowance for the voucher bedroom size or the actual unit size.
+CFR 982.517(d) • The PHA must use the lower of the family's voucher bedroom size or the actual unit size when determining the applicable payment standard and utility allowance for the family.

-Table 1: Occupancy / Range Example
+Example 1 Table 1: Occupancy Range

 Voucher size 3

 Selected unit size 4

 Applicable PS 3

 Utility allowance 3